Asian stocks lower after Fed confirms rate hike plans

 The S&P 500 is coming off of a seven-week series of declines that came close to ending the bull market for stocks that began in March 2020.

-In energy markets, benchmark U.S. crude added 42 cents to $110.75 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the price basis for international oils, gained 18 cents to $111.30 per barrel in London.
+In energy markets, benchmark U.S. crude 70 cents to $111.03 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the price basis for international oils, gained 43 cents to $111.55 per barrel in London.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.